XiaoHeiZiKunKun/Esp32-8266-d1-nano-configurations-for-arduino-IDE/Led_ON_OFF/readMe.md

-This code is just a debug, extencially to test the board the blink of the second LED.
+This code is just a debug, extencially to test the board with the blink of the second LED.

-The mechanism is simple you must:
+The mechanism is simple, you should:

 &nbsp;&nbsp;1) define the LED_BUILTIN